allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 I have used two above examples of tests (acceptance and unit), to quickly highlight how many flaws the naive solution has adopted, even though the business requirement was not too complicated.
 In summary, in each of the tests we have had to take extra care of:

-* manually creating objects using a constructor is not comfortable and additionally, with the large number of parameters, difficult to read; this also makes the tests messy and difficult to read.
-Moreover, changing the constructor makes them very fragile;
+* manually creating objects using a constructor is not comfortable and additionally, with the large number of parameters, difficult to read; this also makes the tests messy and hard to maintain because changing the constructor makes them very fragile;
 * creating body http requests using text blocks, which in the case of larger objects leads to the creation of structures occupying a large part of the specification;
 * mocking or stubbing external dependencies using mechanisms from the framework as Stub or Mock, which can be comfortable but not necessarily improve the readability of the code and its further development;
 * stubbing the response to external services using the library Wiremock class directly in your code test;
-* checking the final result due to the complexity of the internal objects.
+* checking the final state of an object by referring directly to its content in the test.
+With complex structures it can be very inconvenient and unreadable.

 In the next section, I will focus on eliminating these shortcomings with a few simple solutions.